Red Dye Allergy Foods To Avoid 102336860

 Red Dye Foods To Avoid

-Red Dye 40 is not good for your health.
+Red Dye 40 is not suitable for your health.
 It can be bad news for people with allergies.
-Some people have a hard time after eating it.
-They may get sick and feel dizzy or faint.
-Their blood pressure might drop as well.
-This dye has Benzidine, which could lead to bladder cancer.
 The same thing goes with other food colours like Red 3, Yellow 5, and Yellow 6.
 So, we must take care when we eat foods with these dyes.

-People with migraine experience various symptoms.
+People with sensitivities may also experience migraines, dizziness, or general fatigue shortly after consuming products containing Red 40.
 Some may feel a sharp pain in their head, while others may see flashing lights or feel sick to their stomachs before the pain starts.
 This makes it hard to do normal tasks until the headache goes away.
-So, avoiding Red Dye 40 might make headaches less frequent for those people.
+If you notice these symptoms, it’s best to avoid foods with E129 and consult a healthcare provider.

 Candies, sodas, packaged snacks, dairy products, and breakfast cereals are some examples of food sources that may contain Red Dye 40.